eBook Conversion Services

 Q: Can images be included in the eBook?

-A: Yes, but the quality of the images will not match that of a printed book on eInk devices that only reminder in black and white.
+A: Yes, but the quality of the images will not match that of a printed book on eInk devices that only render in black and white.
 Images look fantastic on tablets like the iPad.

 Q: Is note-linking and cross-reference linking available?

 A: Yes.
 There may be an additional charge.

 Q: Do we need a different ISBN for the eBook or can we use the same ISBN as the print book?

 A: Yes, a different ISBN is required for the eBook.

 Q: Do we need a different ISBN for each type of eBook file (EPUB, Kindle)?

 A: Currently, no.